R&D and innovation

 Deductible income can be derived from the company's licensing of the patent (or extended patent certificates), or generated by the company's use of the patent in a production or service rendering process.

-A key requirement which, if met by corporate taxpayers, offers access to PID is that the research centre must constitute a branch of activity or a business line component.
+A key requirement which, if met by corporate taxpayers, under the previous regime offered access to PID was that the research centre must constitute a branch of activity or a business line component.

-This very condition would be eliminated by the stimulus plan as of tax year 2014 for companies which qualify as “small companies” according to Art.
+This very condition has been eliminated by the stimulus plan as of tax year 2014 for companies which qualify as “small companies” according to Art.
 15 of the Companies Code.
-Indeed, such small companies often do not have an in-house research centre and outsource the research to on external research centre, while bearing the research costs and owning the research results.
-Consequently, PID will be more accessible for most SME's and even more so for new start-ups.
+Indeed, such small companies often do not have an in-house research centre and outsource the research to an external research centre, while bearing the research costs and owning the research results.
+Consequently, PID has become more accessible for most SME's and even more so for new start-ups.
 This requirement was in fact a sizeable obstacle for this segment of companies, an issue which the Government felt hindered Belgium's competitiveness.